Comparison of top observability and debugging tools to help you monitor Python in AWS Lambda.

 Monitoring AWS Lambda Functions

-Maybe you are asking yourself why should you monitor your Lambda Functions.
+Maybe you are asking yourself why you should monitor your Lambda Functions.
 Well… there are two equally important reasons to do it.
-First, if you are reading this you probably know AWS is not a free service and every cents counts, especially when you are trying to start your new business.
+First, if you are reading this, you probably know AWS is not a free service, and every cent counts, especially when you are trying to start your new business.
 Second, customers are demanding and expect nothing but the best in terms of responsiveness.
-If an application fails to deliver on this, it will not make any difference how nice is the design or how much marketing it gets, customers will go with the competition.
+If an application fails to deliver on this, it will not make any difference in the design or how much marketing it gets; customers will go with the competition.

-Monitoring Lambda functions allows developers to gain important insight on what happens during each execution step.
-You will be able to see the errors and also to measure resource consumption for each invocation.
+Monitoring Lambda functions allow developers to gain meaningful insight into what happens during each execution step.
+You will be able to see the errors and also measure resource consumption for each invocation.
 Simply put, there is no better way to optimize the costs and performance of your applications than using a monitoring tool.

 A Few Words on CloudWatch